 One goal from history

-A single strike would lift him clear, making him the outright leading scorer in the history of football’s greatest tournament.
-At thirty-eight, in what he has signalled will be his final World Cup, the moment feels both imminent and overdue.
+A single strike would lift Messi clear of Germany’s Miroslav Klose, making him the outright leading scorer in the history of football’s greatest tournament.
+At thirty-eight, in what he has signalled will be his final World Cup, he has a record that has eluded South America for more than a decade within reach.

 For readers who do not follow the sport closely, the simplest framing is this: the most decorated footballer South America has ever produced is about to claim the one tournament record that has stubbornly stayed in European hands.